ICS491TeamLucio/lucio.github.io/index.md

   listings.html/	 # listing page
   qa.html/	       # QA page

-app.py/           # impoty os - needed for Flask
+app.py/           # import os - needed for Flask
 graph.png/        # generate plot as image passable to frontend parse_to_json.py/ # used to parse information from excel to data test.html/        # generate plot as image passable to frontend